pszufe/chondro/README.md

 Library overview
 ----------------

-The goal of this document is to describe the Chobdro library that accompanies our paper titled *“A unified framework for global sensitivity analysis of decision trees”*.

 *Chondro* – is an analytical engine that implements the decision tree (DT) sensitivity analysis (SA) algorithms described in the above article.
 All the methods support both for separable and non-separable